Talk to a top lawyer for free

 But whether or not you select the same person to serve as an agent under a POA and executor of your will, the most important thing is to choose people you trust, given the control they'll have over your legal and financial affairs.

-So what are the key differences between power of attorney and executor of will?
+So what is the key difference between power of attorney and executor of will?
 Both positions make important decisions to handle someone else's affairs, and the crucial distinction relates to whether that person is alive or has passed.

 An agent named in a power of attorney could have either broad or narrow powers and can make legally binding decisions for a principal while they are alive.
 The executor's job, meanwhile, begins after a person has passed and entails administering that person's estate.